Getting started with FlexMetal

 parameter allows you to provide your public keys for your root logins.

-You can provide actual public keys, or you can provide the uuid
+You can provide actual public keys, or you can give the uuid

 of already stored SSH keys.
 The latter can be managed via the SSH CRUD endpoints: